cis571/lc4-labs/lab3-singlecycle/lab3-singlecycle.md

 `lc4_single.v` already includes the module declaration with a commented list of all the inputs and outputs.
 It also includes the program counter.
-You are also free to use the instruction decoder in `lc4_decoder.v`.
+You are also free to use the instruction decoder in `lc4_decoder.v`, though changes you make to that file will not be included in the `.zip` file you submit.
+If you instantiate an `lc4_decoder` in your design, it will use our version.
+If you want to make modifications to the decoder, you can copy the code into `lc4_single.v` and rename the module.

 The memory unit is handled outside the processor module and you don't need to worry about it.
 Any data your current instruction reads from memory will be provided on the `i_cur_dmem_data` input to your processor module.
 You will pass any